SpikeHD/Dorion/README.md

 # TODO

-* [x] Pre-process fonts like images/CSS imports are already done
 * [x] Multi-thread CSS processing
 * [x] Use resource files from within the binary itself instead of the filesystem
 * [x] Desktop notifications